whalehub/awesome-stars/README.md

 - [bji/libs3](https://github.com/bji/libs3) -
 - [varnish/hitch](https://github.com/varnish/hitch) - A scalable TLS proxy by Varnish Software.
 - [Ylianst/Developer-Tools-for-UPnP-Technologies](https://github.com/Ylianst/Developer-Tools-for-UPnP-Technologies) - A set of development and reference tools for creating software that is compatible with the UPnP specifications.
 - [AOMediaCodec/SVT-AV1](https://github.com/AOMediaCodec/SVT-AV1) - Welcome to the GitHub repo for the SVT-AV1!
-This repo is set to read-only for archiving purposes.
+This repo is set as a mirror to the gitlab repo.
 Please join us at https://gitlab.com/AOMediaCodec/SVT-AV1.
 We look forward to seeing you there
 - [OpenKMIP/libkmip](https://github.com/OpenKMIP/libkmip) - A C implementation of the KMIP specification.
 - [spender-sandbox/cuckoomon-modified](https://github.com/spender-sandbox/cuckoomon-modified) - Modified edition of cuckoomon
 - [vbooter/DDoS-Scripts](https://github.com/vbooter/DDoS-Scripts) - The powerful DDoS script of vBooter.info